open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ```

 You'll need to bundle this file with your web application to be able to use
-tracing throughought the rest of your web application.
+tracing throughout the rest of your web application.

 ### Picking the right span processor